 The Chapter has adopted sustainability policies to demonstrate our commitment and efforts to promote sustainability in all facets of conference planning.
 To that end conference hosts should make every effort to promote sustainability principals when: making material purchases, food selections and catering options, transportation options, waste management decisions and venue services.

-Conference committees have endorsed the following types of objectives:
+Conference Host Committees have endorsed the following types of objectives:

 Minimize waste generated from the conference, including waste from written conference materials, catering and conference operations